 The Society’s Board fully supports the objectives of the Modern Slavery Act 2015.
 Our Statement explains how we are intent on meeting the requirements of the Act and the steps we are taking to do this.

 Slavery and Human Trafficking Statement

-The financial services industry does not carry a high-risk exposure to modern slavery.
-Nonetheless, the Society undertakes due diligence on its key third party partners and suppliers to ensure that their policies and practices are both compliant with the Modern Slavery legislation and are aligned to the Society's expectations.
+The financial services industry does not carry a high-risk exposure to modern day slavery.
+Nonetheless the Society undertakes due diligence on its key third-party partners and suppliers to ensure that their policies and practices are both compliant with the Modern Slavery legislation and are aligned to the Society’s expectations.

-During 2019 the Society continued to develop its approach to protect against people trafficking, slavery, forced labour or domestic servitude in its supply chain.
+During 2020 the Society continued to develop its approach to protect against people trafficking, slavery, forced labour or domestic servitude from its supply chain.
 We:

 These actions build on activity that the Society already has in place including: